 If you have been exposed to asbestos through removal, or at work, and you have developed symptoms of an asbestos related disease, such as:

 - Shortness of breath

-─ you should seek medical help immediately.
+– You should seek medical help and consider treatment options immediately.
+Those that were unknowingly exposed to asbestos may also wish to seek the legal counsel of a lawyer or attorney that specializes in asbestos cases.
 If you would like to know more about the options available to you, contact mesothelioma treatment centers online.

 Asbestos Removal Resources in US

-If you know, or are concerned, about asbestos containing materials in your home or at work and you suspect you are being exposed to asbestos, you may wish to consider having the asbestos removed.
-Asbestos removal can be dangerous if the necessary precautions are not taken.
-In most cases, one is better off contacting a qualified asbestos removal contractor or environmental consulting firm to find out if you are at risk of asbestos exposure and what your options are.
-Find an asbestos removal or environmental consulting firm in your state:
+If you know, or are concerned, about asbestos-containing materials in your home or at work and you suspect you are being exposed to asbestos, you may wish to consider having the asbestos removed.
+Removal of asbestos can be dangerous if the necessary precautions are not taken.
+In most cases, one is better off contacting a qualified asbestos removal contractor that is experienced with asbestos abatement procedures or an environmental consulting firm that is familiar with asbestos removal laws to find out if you are at risk of asbestos exposure and what your options are.